Afghan insurgents target safest province Bamiyan

 “As soon as they find a security vacuum, they step up attacks,” Yardem said.
 “It’s obviously affecting Bamiyan’s security.”

-He said he was asking the Afghan interior ministry and security forces in neighboring Baghlan to step up offensive operations against the insurgents, because police numbers in Bamiyan were insufficient to guard Bamiyan.
+He said he was asking the Afghan interior ministry and security forces in neighboring Baghlan to step up offensive operations against the insurgents, because if attacks were to continue there would be insufficient police officers to guard Bamiyan.

-Interior Ministry deputy spokesman Najib Nikzad said the insurgents were so far only targeting small pockets in the area, but said “additional police and weapons are being sent to Bamiyan”.

 Abdul Rahman Ahmadi, a spokesman for the provincial governor, said security in the province was still comparatively good.
 European skiers even held an international competition in the area in March, taking advantage of heavy winter snows.